MicrosoftDocs/windowsserverdocs/WindowsServerDocs/azure-stack-hci/index.md

 - Windows Admin Center

-- Azure services
+- Azure services (optional)

 ![Azure Stack HCI is Microsoft’s hyperconverged solution available from a wide range of hardware partners.](media/AS_HCI_solution.png)

 Azure Stack HCI is Microsoft’s hyperconverged solution available from a wide range of hardware partners.
+Consider the following scenarios for a hyperconverged solution to help you determine if Azure Stack HCI is the solution that best suits your needs:

 - **Refresh aging hardware.** Replace older servers and storage infrastructure and run Windows and Linux virtual machines on-premises and at the edge with existing IT skills and tools.